DanPendragom/node-grilloApi/wiki/ROUTES.md

 # Usage Manual:
 > Routes guide

+The grillo api use http protocol to work with uri routing, however you need to know how are the routes.
-below contains all http routes and their features
+Below contains all http routes and their features

 #### User routes: